aave-dao/aave-proposals-reports/reports/certora-practice/v3-10-bounty-payout-jan-2024.md

 ### Technical analysis

-We have verified the [proposal payload](https://etherscan.io/address/0xd4f7dc4f63d99b0224cE8c7E2aa81DE8Ca7530ad#code#F1#L34) pays the specified addresses (and no others) with exactly the specified amount of Aave V2 aUSDC tokens.
+We have verified the [proposal payload](https://etherscan.io/address/0xd4f7dc4f63d99b0224cE8c7E2aa81DE8Ca7530ad#code#F1#L34) pays the specified addresses (and no others) with exactly the specified amounts of Aave V2 aUSDC tokens.

 0x8689e84af34A18Bc461928aa554a71C649beED89 is being paid 5,000e6 in aUSDC.